-May @@, 2016
+May @@, 2017

-Independent Auditor's Report
+Independent Auditor's Report.

-To the Members of the Board of the Toronto Transit Commission
+To the members of the Board of the Toronto Transit Commission

-We have audited the accompanying consolidated financial statements of the Toronto Transit Commission, which comprise the consolidated statement of financial position as at December 31, 2015 and the consolidated statement of operations and accumulated surplus, remeasurement gains and losses, net debt and cash flows for the year then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of the Toronto Transit Commission, which comprise the consolidated statement of financial position as at December 31, 2016 and the consolidated statements of operations and accumulated surplus, remeasurement gains and losses, net debt and cash flows for the year the ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.